Important

 "tags" : [ "literature", "translated" ]

-with multi
+}Using upsert with multi (No Match)

-If the collection had no matching document, the operation would result in the insertion of a single document using the fields from both the <query>
+If the collection had no matching document, the operation would result in the insertion of a single document using the fields from both the <query> and the <update> specifications.
+For example, consider the following operation:

 db.books.update(